-- Strongly encourages employees to give consideration and preference to suppliers with environmental practices and programs. - Promotes the adoption of environmental principles by contractors and suppliers, encouraging or requiring improvements. - Completes the annual Carbon Disclosure Project (CDP) supply chain questionnaire related to greenhouse gas (GHG) emissions inventory and related climate change management. - Makes extensive use of green products, such as environmentally friendly cleaning supplies and low-emissions paints and products for campus buildings.
-The procurement teams routinely assist with finding the most efficient and earth-friendly options. - Maximizes investments by eliminating unnecessary purchases, extending the life of assets through repurposing, selling outdated equipment to employees, and donating materials to educational institutions.
+- Strongly encourages employees to give consideration and preference to suppliers with environmental practices and programs. - Promotes the adoption of environmental principles by contractors and suppliers, encouraging or requiring improvements. - Completes the annual CDP supply chain questionnaire. - Makes extensive use of green products, such as environmentally friendly cleaning supplies and low-emissions paints and products for campus buildings.
+The procurement teams routinely assist with finding the most efficient and earth-friendly options. - Maximizes investments by eliminating unnecessary purchases, extending the life of assets through repurposing and reselling outdated equipment to employees as well as donating materials to educational institutions.
 Only then are materials processed for responsible recycling.